-- Unsalted butter - take it out of the fridge an hour or so before you make the biscuits if you can remember.
+- Unsalted butter - take it out of the fridge an hour or so before you make the biscuits.
 It's easier to incorporate the butter when it's at room temperature.

 - Spices and seasonings - ground cinnamon and cloves give the biscuits a subtle seasonal spiciness.
 Grated lemon zest brings a freshness and cocoa powder adds a hint of chocolate.
 Make sure you sieve the cocoa powder first to remove any lumps.

 - Ground mixed nuts - hazelnuts, almonds, cashews and pistachios all work well.
 You can use a mixture of all or some of these.
 Ground mixed nuts can be tricky to get hold of, so it's likely you will need to grind them yourself using a nut grinder or food processor.